 A short history of Christmas’ origins

-So, light a menorah (or a kinara); put a star on your tree; compliment your neighbor on his nativity scene; put out some milk and cookies for Santa and find ways to connect with each other in this “Season of Giving”.
-(This is especially important in 2020 when COVID will be keeping many of us physically apart.)
+So, light a menorah (or a kinara); put a star on your tree; compliment your neighbor on his nativity scene; put out some milk and cookies for Santa, and find ways to connect with each other in this “Season of Giving”.
+(This is especially important in 2021 when COVID will STILL be keeping many of us physically apart.)
 Let’s try to keep that spirit of Good Will with us throughout the rest of the year as well, shall we?

 To close I ask you, why can’t we put our differences aside this special time of year and all be friends?
 After all, isn’t that what the holidays are supposed to be about?

 Tell me about some of your special holiday traditions in the comments!